What matters now is what happens next

 Stoneham is audited each year by an independent accounting firm.
 In recent years, the audit has been performed by CliftonLarsonAllen LLP, which reviews and reports on the town's financial statements each year.
 This annual independent audit is a standard requirement for MA municipalities to ensure accountability and transparency in financial reporting.
 You can find Stoneham's annual audit reports dating back to 2017 here.

-If an override does not pass, the school system will reach a point, within the next year or so, at which it is only providing legally-mandated services and there is legally nothing left to cut.
-That is when the other town departments - police, fire, public works - will have to start making major cuts, the library will have drastically reduced operating hours, and departments like the Council on Aging could be totally eliminated.
+If an override does not pass, the school system will reach a point, soon, at which it is only providing legally-mandated services and there is legally nothing left to cut.
+That is when the other town departments - police, fire, public works - will have to start making major cuts, the library will have drastically reduced operating hours and could risk losing state certification, and the library, senior center, and recreation department could be totally eliminated.

 There are various state and local tax relief and exemption programs available to eligible residents